cunilog/cunilog/readme.md

 ## What it is not

 - It is not a replacement for existing logging facilities like syslog or logrotate on Linux systems or Windows event logging.
+However, it can mimic logrotate's dot-number file naming scheme.

 - It is even further away from software like Apache Kafka and Pulsar.
 These serve totally different purposes.